 In the summer, Washington campgrounds are crawling (sometimes literally) with babies, toddlers and young families.
-But many new parents may hesitate to head into the wild, as they wonder whether camping with a tot will be safe, enjoyable or worth the hassle.
+But many new parents hesitate to head into the wild, wondering whether camping with a tot will be safe, enjoyable or worth the hassle.

-“New parents may not be ready to take their newborn to the grocery store, much less to the outback,” says Dr. Michelle Terry, a pediatrician with Seattle Children’s Hospital.
-But veteran parents, particularly those with camping experience, may have no problems executing a quick campground or backpacking getaway.
-Here’s how to plan a memorable camping trip with your new addition.
+“New parents may not be ready to take their newborn to the grocery store, much less to the outback,” says Dr. Michelle Terry, a pediatrician with Seattle Children’s.
+But veteran parents, or those with camping experience, may have no problems executing a quick campground or backpacking getaway.
+Here are our top tips for undertaking a memorable — and relaxing — camping trip with your new addition.

 Nighttime temperatures at Washington campgrounds can dip into the 40s, even at the height of summer.
-(Summer nights in Olympic National Park, a popular Washington camping destination, can hover around 45 degrees Fahrenheit.)
+(Summer nights in Olympic National Park, a popular Washington camping destination, can hover around a cool 45 degrees.)
 Because babies lose heat more quickly than older children and adults, your little one will need some help staying cozy at night.

 “Below 50 degrees, or 60 degrees in wet, windy weather, body temperature can drop if babies are wearing inadequate clothing,” says Terry.
 Keep babies and young toddlers warm at night with several layers of clothing (preferably fleece or wool), thick socks and a hat for sleeping.
 In especially chilly climes, be watchful for cool, clammy skin, which indicates that a baby needs an extra layer or two.
 Early symptoms of hypothermia include shivering; cold, pale or blue-gray skin; and decreased alertness.

-Washington campers should always prepare for rain, so wet-weather gear and extra tarps to cover the tent are nonnegotiable.
-Or you can stay one step ahead of Washington’s unpredictable weather and opt for a cabin or yurt—an affordable, surefire way to keep the family warm and dry at night.
+Washington campers should always prepare for rain, so wet-weather gear and extra tarps to cover the tent are a must.
+Or you can stay one step ahead of Washington’s unpredictable weather and opt for a cabin or yurt — an affordable, surefire way to keep the family warm and dry at night.

 Surrounded by lush greenery and towering trees, Northwest campsites look idyllic, but they’re home to plenty of hazards for very young campers.
 Before pitching your tent, inspect the campground for sharp rocks and sticks, and matches, knives or garbage left by previous campers.
 “Be on the lookout for potential choking hazards.
 Debris could easily make its way into curious hands or mouths,” advises Terry.